SumitBIET/Student-information/README.md

 # Student-information
-This is the student information project.
+This is the student information project.<br>
+Project Manager- Sumit varshney